 A good way to get acquainted with embedded SQL is to look at a program example.
-(Many program examples are written in a pseudocode, which is described on page vi in the Preface.)

 Handling errors with the WHENEVER statement, the following program connects to Oracle, prompts the user for an employee number, queries the database for the employee's name, salary, and commission, then displays the information and exits.